trishatjokro/fx-carry-alpha-audit/round2/attempt-4-vol-conditioned-carry/README.md

 ## Caveats

+- **Attribution/direction uncertainty (see Motivation above)**: this overlay goes flat when its ambiguity-dispersion measure is elevated.
+Secondary summaries of Asano-Cai-Sakemoto (2025) suggest their finding runs the other way — high ambiguity associated with *higher*, not lower, carry returns.
+We have not confirmed this against ACS's full text.
+Read this attempt as a literature-inspired vol/ambiguity-timing overlay, not a verified replication of ACS's specific mechanism.
 - Same base-strategy caveats as attempt 3 (25-currency universe smaller than academic samples, policy-rate proxy for forward discount, uniform DM/EM transaction cost assumption).
 - Realized-vol dispersion from free daily spot data, not implied vol/options-based ambiguity as in